ISubkowskI/ae-poc-identity-mcpsrv/README.md

     lblK8s -- "HTTP GET (http://host:9007/health/...)" --> lblHealth
 ```

-## Communicating with the backend REST API
+## Communicating with the Backend REST API
 Before running the application, you need to ensure the required API service is running.
 Please start the `ae-sample-identity-webapi` service from the `sample-identity-jwt` repository.
 Refer to the instructions within the `sample-identity-jwt` repository to build and run the service.